 The Special Interest Groups (SIGs) in BAAL form a core of support and ensure a range of interests are catered for at the Annual Meeting and at year-round events.
-There are currently thirteen full SIGs.
+There are currently fifteen full SIGs.
 The current BAAL Special Interest Groups are:

 - Corpus linguistics

 - Language, gender and sexuality

 - Intercultural communication

 - Language and new media

 - Language in Africa

 - Language learning and teaching

 - Linguistics Ethnography Forum (LEF)

 - Testing, evaluation and assessment (TEASIG)

 - Vocabulary studies

 - Health and science communication

 - Linguistics and knowledge about language in education (LKALE)

 - Language policy

 - Professional, academic, and work-based literacies (PAWBL)

+- Multilingualism

+- English as an additional language (EAL)